inducer/cnd/README.rst

 The preprocessor sees the comma and rips our array access apart into two macro arguments, and then complains that `MY_MACRO` takes only one argument.
 Not very smart, but such is life.
-The `dimension` declaration then uses parentheses to match the array access.
+Thus round parentheses are the only choice--and the `dimension` declaration (where there would be a choice) uses parentheses to match the array access syntax.

 Credit for discovering this goes to Zydrunas Gimbutas.